Frequently asked questions

 Are the tips open?

-No, Resource Recovery Centres and Hoppers are currently closed to the public.
+No, Resource Recovery Centres are currently closed to the public.
+Hoppers are currently closed to all users.
 Find out more information visit Waste Operations During Coronavirus.

 What will happen to Kindergartens?